pchansen/PracticalMachineLearning/Course_Project.md

 ## [1] 19622    53
 ```

-Preprocess the data to center and scale it
+Preprocess the data to center and scale it:

 ```r
 preObj <- preProcess(training.clean[,-53], method=c("center","scale"))